xinehc/melon-supplementary/README.md

 ## Construction of the nucleotide database
 ### Step 1: Map assemblies to the protein databases
-> [!NOTE]
+> [!TIP]
-> This step will take a while to finish.
-If you are working on HPC, please submit a SLURM job for each `*.fna.gz` file and increase `--threads` to reduce computational time.
+> This step will take a while to complete.
+If you are working on HPC, submit a separate SLURM job for each `*.fna.gz` file and increase `--threads` to reduce computational time.
 If not, combining all `*.fna.gz` files into a single one then running `diamond` with tuned `-b -c` may help to speed up.

 ```bash
 mkdir -p nucl/out